How I Knew I Had Stomach Cancer?

 Targeted Therapy: | Varies depending on medication and response |

-Can stomach cancer cause changes in bowel habits, such as diarrhea or constipation?
+Can this condition lead to changes in bowel habits, such as diarrhea or constipation?

-Certainly, sometimes stomach cancer can mess with your digestion, causing things like diarrhea or constipation.
-But, these issues usually point to other stomach problems more than cancer.
-Still, if these changes stick around or show up with other worrying symptoms, it’s a good idea to talk to a healthcare pro.
+Certainly, sometimes this kind of illness can impact how your body handles digestion, causing things like diarrhea or constipation.
+Still, these symptoms are often tied to other digestive issues and don’t always point to something more serious.
+That said, if the changes stick around or come with other troubling signs, it’s a good idea to check in with your doctor.

 Is there a link between stomach cancer and acid reflux?

-What should I expect during stomach cancer treatment?
+What should I expect during treatment for this condition?

-What is the role of the Helicobacter pylori infection in stomach cancer?
+What is the role of Helicobacter pylori infection in the development of this type of malignancy?

-Can stomach cancer be misdiagnosed as other gastrointestinal conditions?
+Can it be misdiagnosed as other gastrointestinal conditions?

-What are some of the emotional challenges of living with stomach cancer?
+What are some of the emotional challenges of living with this condition?

 Emotional Challenge | Percentage of US Stomach Cancer Patients Reporting the Challenge |